jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ![inline](Resources/resolving-1.pdf)

 ^ We start by trying the latest allowed version for every dependency.
-99% of the time, this graph will become the final result.
+99% of the time, these are the versions will end up in the final graph.

 ---